williamweckl/star_wars_api/priv/doc/tech-decisions/soft-delete.md

 Deleting things from the database is always complicated because the data just disappear making it hard to understand what happened in the case of a problem that needs to be investigated.

-The soft delete approach also allows a record to be restored in case of miss deleted.

 For these reasons, I decided to use a soft delete approach.

 All the entities have a field called `deleted_at` that is a datetime that is only filled when the record is deleted.
 If this field is filled, the record is not returned by the endpoints or queries.

+This approach also allows a record to be restored in case of miss deleted.

 ## Trade off